Comment

 <footer>...</footer>

-By using HTML comments, you can increase the readability of your code and facilitate collaboration with other developers.
+In this way, HTML comments enhance code readability and facilitate collaboration with other developers.

 Practice